rwetzlmayr/php-the-right-way/_posts/04-02-01-Composer-and-Packagist.md

 ---
-title:   Composer and Packagist
+title: Composer und Packagist
 isChild: true
 anchor:  composer_and_packagist
 ---

-## Composer and Packagist {#composer_and_packagist_title}
+## Composer und Packagist {#composer_and_packagist_title}

 Composer is the recommended dependency manager for PHP.
 List your project's dependencies in a `composer.json` file and, with a few simple commands, Composer will automatically download your project's dependencies and setup autoloading for you.
 Composer is analogous to NPM in the node.js world, or Bundler in the Ruby world.

-There is a plethora of PHP libraries that are compatible with Composer and ready to be used in your project.
-These "packages" are listed on [Packagist], the official repository for Composer-compatible PHP libraries.
+Viele PHP-Bibliotheken sind bereits mit Composer kompatibel und bereit für den Einsatz in deinem Projekt.
+Diese "Pakete" werden bei [Packagist] gelistet, dem offiziellen Verzeichnis von mit Composer kompatiblen PHP-Bibliotheken.

-### How to Install Composer
+### Composer installieren

 The safest way to download composer is by [following the official instructions](https://getcomposer.org/download/).
 This will verify the installer is not corrupt or tampered with.